What You Need to Know About the Fair Housing Act

 - National origin

-In other states, they have included additional classes to be protected from being discriminated against as renters and property buyers.
+In other states, Florida fair housing laws have included additional classes to be protected from housing discrimination by landlords and home sellers.
 These are the added classes:

 - Genetic Information